pagodingo/pagosdingoes/(start-here).md

 <img src="./pago.png">

 >
 Pago Dingo is a pseudonym (pen name) inspired by the idea of a ficticious farmer who herds dingoes (while also being a dog himself).
 These blog entries are like said dingoes.
-They each have meanings and personalities of their own, but are only about as well-put together as dog's thoughts could be.
+They each have meanings and personalities of their own, but are only about as well-put together as dog's thoughts.

 The spelling of the name, as well as its phonetic pronunciation, also makes it pretty fun to say.